 Clover Flex vs. Square Terminal

-The Flex and Mobile machines are Clover’s two portable non-smartphone solutions.
-Square Terminal is the company’s only countertop / handheld non-smartphone solution.
+The Flex is Clover’s portable non-smartphone solution.
+Square Terminal is the company’s countertop / handheld non-smartphone solution.

 On the other hand, Flex also includes a built-in barcode scanner, which Terminal does not.
 If you plan to scan barcodes to ring in products at checkout or for line busting, Flex will make that possible.